PhotoPay/photopay-android/README.md

 # <a name="translation"></a> Translation and localization

 `PhotoPay` can be localized to any language.
-If you are using `RecognizerView` in your custom scan activity, you should handle localization as in any other Android app - `RecognizerView` does not use strings nor drawables, it only uses raw resources from `res/raw` folder.
-Those resources must not be touched as they are required for recognition to work correctly.
+If you are using `RecognizerView` in your custom scan activity, you should handle localization as in any other Android app - `RecognizerView` does not use strings nor drawables, it only uses assets from `assets/microblink` folder.
+Those assets must not be touched as they are required for recognition to work correctly.

 However, if you use our builtin `ScanActivity` activity, it will use resources packed with library project to display strings and images on top of camera view.
 We have already prepared string in several languages which you can use out of the box.
 You can also [modify those strings](#stringChanging), or you can [add your own language](#addLanguage).